nandac/letterloom/docs/manual.typ

 == Complete Example

-Here, we provide a comprehensive example that demonstrates the full range of features offered by the `letterloom` package.
-This example showcases all the customization options available:
+This comprehensive example highlights the full range of features provided by the letterloom package, demonstrating all available customization options.

 ```typ
 #show: letterloom.with(